 What Affects a Building's EUI?

 EUI can vary significantly depending on building type.
-Hospitals have EUIs that can range from 400 to 500 kBTU/sf, due the high energy demand of interior lighting and hospital equipment.
-In contrast, a school may have an EUI in the range of 150 kBTU/sf.
-Food services facilities tend to have very high energy usage, and can have EUIs in the range of 800 kBTU/sf/year.
+Hospitals have EUIs that can range from 400 to 500 kBTU/sf/year, due the high energy demand of interior lighting and hospital equipment.
+In contrast, a school may have an EUI in the range of 150 kBTU/sf/year.
+Food services facilities tend to have very high energy usage, and can have EUIs above 800 kBTU/sf/year.
 EnergyStar has a list of building types with median site and source EUIs.

 Climate can have a significant effect on EUI, due to the variations in heating and cooling costs between different areas of the country.
 For this reason, EUI values may be broken up into region to provide a more accurate comparison of selected structures, or the values may be “weather-normalized” to adjust the EUI to be compared against a building in a different type of climate.